-Squats benefit a concealed carrier because it strengthens the muscles we’ll need to quickly get out of our seat and into action.
+Squats benefit a concealed carrier because it strengthens the muscles we’ll need to get out of our seat and into action quickly.
 This is applicable if we’re getting out of a vehicle or standing up from behind a desk.
 It’s also an essential core workout.
 Squats can be done with or without weight.
 The most important part is practice and consistency in proper form and technique.

 Basic form: Back arched, squat down with feet shoulder-width apart.
 Look upwards and try to keep your hips square as you get as low to the ground as possible without touching the deck.
 Stand up.
 Flex hips outwards.
 That’s a single count.

-For a more in-depth look on the proper form of a squat, check out this video.
+For a more in-depth look at the proper form of a squat, check out this video.

 - Mountain Climbers

-Sprints are also great at improving our cardiovascular endurance.
-In an actual self defensive gun situation, it’s expected that the concealed carrier’s pulse is going to up significantly.
+Sprints are also great for improving our cardiovascular endurance.
+In an actual self-defensive gun situation, it’s expected that the concealed carrier’s pulse is going to up significantly.
 Life or death tends to weigh heavily on just about anyone.
 Being able to operate calmly in a high blood pressure situation gives us the advantage.

 - Timed: 10 yards, 50 yards